BSC-ECE-IUT/FPGA-Project/README.md

  ### FT2232H

- The FT2232H is FTDI's 5th generation of USB devices.
+We used FT2232H for transferring data and programming the FPGA without JTAG .
 The FT2232H is a USB 2.0 Hi-Speed (480Mb/s) to UART/FIFO IC.
- This IC used for sending data to the pc .
+This IC used for sending data to the PC .

  ### Board

- Schematic and Pcb designing
+ Also we design a customized board for Spartan6 (XC6SLX9-2TQG144C) Schematic and Pcb designing

  ### Matlab

  matlab code for playing the voice

  ### Verilog

- Hdl code and bit file for implementing i2s protocol and Ft2232H interface
+ In the main of this project we implement I2S protocol by Verilog and UART/FIFO IC protocol by HLS.

  ### Visual Studio